zextras/tech-doc/source/_includes/_multiserver-installation/srv2-ce.rst

 ..
 ..
 SPDX-License-Identifier: CC-BY-NC-SA-4.0

-.. srv1 - Directory Server, LDAP Server, DB connection
+.. srv2 - Directory Server, LDAP Server, DB connection

 The installation of this server encompasses a number of tasks, as it will feature a number of crucial services for the correct working of
 |product|: Directory Server and LDAP Server, connection with
 PostgreSQL node using `Pgpool-II
 <https://pgpool.net/mediawiki/index.php/Main_Page>`_, and |mesh|.

+.. note:: It is possible to install multiple instances of the service-discover service provided by |mesh|.
+Please refer to section :ref:`mesh-multiple` for details.

 1. Install the following packages.